 We are always looking for excited, motivated, dedicated, and sharp students with a keen interest in community ecology and trophic interactions to join our lab group.
-Prospective students should have significant research experience (ideally a Masters degree or extensive undergraduate or post-grad research) and an interest in doing exciting, fun, and challenging research in marine ecosystems or African savannas.
+Prospective students should have an interest in doing exciting, fun, and challenging research in marine ecosystems or African savannas.
 Having a love of fish or coral reefs or African ungulates is a great starting place, but it is not enough to get you through the rigors of a graduate degree.
 You need to be motivated to put yourself in a position of not knowing things and to be willing to work hard to seek answers to how the world works.
 This process is often messy, frustrating, and humbling, often dominated by some times boring, repetitive tasks.
-But, the excitement of learning how fish influence ecosystem dynamics or what directs coral reef recovery should be worth the challenges.
+Discipline and endurance are key.
+The excitement of learning how fish influence ecosystem dynamics or what directs coral reef recovery should be worth the challenges.

 We are always on the lookout for motivated undergraduates to get involved in both lab and field work.
 We often have summer interns that get to spend 2-3 months in the field helping out graduate students with their research.
 If you are interested in talking about what undergraduate research opportunities there might be in the lab, please email me to start a conversation email@example.com.